Covered in this topic:

 If your agency is treating you badly, and you think it may be breaking the law, you can report it to the Employment Agency Standards Inspectorate, the government office that regulates agencies.
 You can seek advice about your rights as an agency worker and make a complaint about an agency through the Acas Helpline, tel: 0300 123 1100.

-If you are concerned that you are being denied your rights to equal treatment under the Agency Worker Regulations that came into force on 1 October 2011, you should speak to your union, or an advice agency if you are not a member, to see whether you have grounds to make a complaint to an employment tribunal.
+If you are concerned that you are being denied your rights to equal treatment under the Agency Worker Regulations, you should speak to your union, or an advice agency if you are not a member, to see whether you have grounds to make a complaint to an employment tribunal.

 The GOV.UK website has more information and advice for agency workers.